by Steve Schwinghamer, Historian

 “I am not sure whether it will interest you or not but I may state that a number of coloured people have been going from your district lately to Western Canada, and it is not considered that they are a class of colonists who will be likely to do well in our country.” - Canadian Superintendent of Immigration W.D.
 Scott to P.H.
 York, 17 October 1910.

-African-Americans faced renewed discrimination in the United States in the early twentieth century.
+Black Americans faced renewed discrimination in the United States in the early twentieth century.
 Settlers from Oklahoma arriving in Canada in 1911 complained of disenfranchisement, theft of property, and refusal of admission to public places.
 One remarked that he had “… heard about the free lands here and also that everyone had the right to vote and was a free man.”
 These factors all fostered interest in immigration to Canada, starting in 1907.
-Despite the pressures to leave and strongly expressed interest, only about 1000 African-Americans came to Canada between 1905 and 1912.
+Despite the pressures to leave and strongly expressed interest, only about 1000 Black Americans came to Canada between 1905 and 1912.
 These were years in which hundreds of thousands of Americans came to Canada, and this period was part of the overall historical peak period of Canadian immigration.
-What prevented blacks’ participation in this massive migration?
+What prevented Black Americans' participation in this massive migration?

-One of the key factors in the exclusion of African-Americans was Canadian domestic pressure.
-Many Canadian civic organizations wrote to government officials, demanding a ban on black immigration.
-The IODE in Alberta called an emergency meeting to draft a letter on the topic, stating:
+One of the key factors in the exclusion of Black Americans was Canadian domestic pressure.
+Many Canadian civic organizations wrote to government officials, demanding a ban on Black immigration.
+The Imperial Order Daughters of the Empire (IODE) in Alberta called an emergency meeting to draft a letter on the topic, stating:

 “We view with alarm the continuous and rapid influx of Negro settlers… this immigration will have the immediate effect of the discouraging white settlement in the vicinity of the Negro farms and will depreciate the value of all holdings within such areas.”